zxl0714/redis-mock/README.md

 [List of currently supported operations](supported_operations.md).

-## Why, if we already have TestContainers?
+## Why, if we have TestContainers?
 TestContainers is a great solution for integration tests with real services, including Redis.
 However, sometimes we want to use mock or proxy for some of our tests for the following reasons:

 * TestContainers require Docker.
 Jedis-Mock is just a Maven dependency which, when used as 'pure' mock, can be run on any machine, right now.
-* TestContainers tests can be slow and extremely resource-consuming.
+* TestContainers tests can be slow and resource-consuming.
 Jedis-Mock tests are lightning fast, which encourages developers to write more tests and run them more often.
 * Redis running in TestContainers is a "black box".
 We cannot verify what was actually called.
   We cannot interfere with the reply.
 All this we can do with testing mock/proxy.
 * If you wish, you can use Jedis-Mock *together* with TestContainers, delegating command execution to a real Redis instance, intercepting some of the calls when needed.

+## How can I ensure that this mock functions exactly like real Redis?

+First and foremost, it's important to acknowledge that no test mock can behave with absolute precision identical to a real system.
+Attempting to create a bug-to-bug compatible reimplementation would be impractical.
+The primary objective of a test mock is to expose errors in the code being tested.
+Therefore, it is acceptable for a mock to fail more frequently than a real system.

+In the case of Jedis-Mock, we make diligent efforts to preserve the semantics of Redis operations.
+We employ two practices to achieve this:

+1. Extensive use of comparison testing: All tests for Jedis-Mock are executed twice—once against the mock and once against a real Redis instance running in TestContainers.
+This approach ensures that our tests for Jedis-Mock include accurate assertions.

+2. Execution of native Redis tests: We continuously expand the suite of native Redis tests that are successfully executed against Jedis-Mock.
+These tests are the ones employed for regression testing of Redis itself.
+You can explore the specific tests being executed [here](.github/workflows/native-tests.yml).

 ## Quickstart